suprithaSalian/dotnet-assessment/README.md

 ### Questions or need some help with the setup?

-Please feel free to contact [Jevgeni Rumjantsev](mailto:j.rumjantsev@timechimp.com?subject=TimeChimp%20Backend%20Assessment) or [Dennis Spaan](mailto:d.spaan@timechimp.com?subject=TimeChimp%20Backend%20Assessment)
+Please feel free to contact [Dennis Spaan](mailto:d.spaan@timechimp.com?subject=TimeChimp%20Backend%20Assessment).